Nodnarboen/k8s-workshop/labs/lab3/README.md

 ![VM-SSH](https://github.com/Nodnarboen/HOT-k8s/blob/master/assets/Picture9.png)

-Enter the below to ssh into new session to connect to the new V with the zone you created in lab 1.
+Enter the below to ssh into new session to connect to the VM <b>with the zone</b> you created in lab 1.
 For example,

 ``` bash
 gcloud compute ssh dynatrace-activegate --zone australia-southeast1-a